sitMCella/azure-terraform-ssl-certificate-renewal/README.md

 1. Register one custom domain using a domain registrar, for example Namecheap or GoDaddy.
 2. Create one Azure Principal Account (App Registration) in Microsoft Entra and generate the client secret.
-3. Assign the RBAC role "Contributor" and "User Access Administrator" to the App Registration on the Subscription access control (IAM).
+3. Assign the RBAC roles "Contributor", "User Access Administrator", and "Key Vault Administrator" to the App Registration on the access control (IAM) of the Subscription.
 4. Install Azure CLI in the local environment.

 ## Configuration